yojuna/automate_vfs/README.md

 ## Usage Notes

+### Basic Setup

 create conda env using local directory (conda create --prefix ./envs)

 use the requirements files (either requirements.yml or requirements.txt) to create your environment

-or whatever floats your boat, you know the drill
+or finwhatever floats your boat, you know the drill

-NOTE:
+*NOTE:*

 Could not resolve to a good clean solution/command for creating new conda env using the requirements files;

 tread with caution; hacky solution will work;
 - update README if solution is found

 issue: twilio and a few other dependencies are not available on conda channels; need to install them with pip

 ### Selenium Setup